dimovelev/metrics-sampler/README.md

 Shared Resources
 ----------------
-* JDBC connection pools to use with e.g. the jdbc input.
-Utilizes c3p0 under the hood.
+* JDBC connection pools to use with e.g. the JDBC input. c3p0 used under the hood.
 * Thread pools for the samplers that make it possible to distribute the samplers on different thread pools.
 You will need to define at least one called "samplers".

 Supported Inputs